verdverm/verdverm.github.io/_sr/01b-sr.md

 However, they don't elucidate an understanding of the interactions and behavior of that signal or function.
 SR addresses these issues by
-making no a priori assumptions about the model.
+making no a priori assumptions about the form of a model.
-A SR implementation generates, tests, and validates equations.
+A SR implementation will generate, tests, and validated a massive number of models.
-It searches the space defined by a model space's grammar returning expressions, a concrete model instance or an equation.
-Thus, we gain the simplicity and interpretable of equations while maintaining the sophistication from more complex learning methods.

-##### Applications & problem types

 Because SR models data with equations, it finds a vast array of application domains.
-Simple relationships are modeled with explicit functions $y=f(X)$.
+Simple relationships are modeled with explicit functions.
-Time variant relationships are modeled with differential equations: $\frac{dx_i}{dt} = f(X,dX)$.
+Time variant relationships are modeled with differential equations.
 Several differential equations can be combined into a set, forming a dynamical system.
-Relationships with vary in both time and space are modeled with partial differential equations (PDEs).
+Relationships with vary in both time and space are modeled with partial differential equations.
 Invariants, or conserved quantities can also be modeled with an equation and its partial derivatives.
 These are all incantations of ideas from calculus